muratk5n/thirdwave/en/README.md

 Can subsidize both options first..
 Like good money driving out bad, good energy tech will drive out bad tech, eventually.
-Subsidising both optiosn will make sure so people dont revolt as in France yellow vests, and once they both options are on par -in terms of infra, support (repair, maintainence, second-hand sales)-, then subsidies for the latter can be cut off.
+Subsidising both options will make sure so people dont revolt as in France yellow vests, and once they both options are on par -in terms of infra, support (repair, maintainence, second-hand sales)-, then subsidies for the latter can be cut off.